Ami-Solution/mobchain/README.md

 The following is included in the repository:

 * doc:            documentation
-* example_webui:  An example web interface recieved during the course
+* example_webui:  An example of web interface
-* homepage:       The web interface of our mobchain project
+* homepage:       The web interface of Amis Mobility project
 * src:            Source code of the AMIS Transportation project
 * video:          Screen cast of homepage usage